Eliav2/react-responsive-overflow-list/README.md

 The component uses a three-phase approach:

-1. **"measuring"** - Renders all items to calculate positions
+1. **"measuring"** - Renders all items to calculate positions and determine how many fit
-2. **"measuring overflow"** - Tests if overflow indicator fits without creating new row
+2. **"measuring-overflow-indicator"** - Tests if overflow indicator fits without creating new row
 3. **"normal"** - Shows final stable state with proper item count

 ### Performance

 - Uses `ResizeObserver` for efficient resize detection
 - Optimized re-renders with `React.memo` and careful state management
-- Simple default overflow menu for minimal bundle impact
+- Simple default overflow element for minimal bundle impact
+- Configurable flush behavior: `flushImmediately=true` (default) avoids flickering but may impact performance, `flushImmediately=false` improves performance but may cause slight flickering

-### Advanced Overflow Menus
+### Advanced Overflow Elements

-The default overflow menu is intentionally simple.
-For more advanced features like virtualization or complex UI frameworks, you can create custom overflow renderers:
+The default overflow element is intentionally simple.
+For more advanced features like dropdowns or complex UI frameworks, you can create custom overflow renderers:

 #### With Radix UI